-case statement: a multiway selection.

-- compares the expression to the alternatives in the order they are written. - compares 0, 1, x, and z values in the expression and the items (alternatives) bit for bit. - executes the default statement if no matches are made. - fills zeros to match the unequal bit widths between the expression and an item (alternative). - is acted like a multiplexer. - The default statement is optional and at most one default statement can be placed inside one case statement. - A block statement must be grouped by begin and end.
+- case statement: a multiway selection. - compares the expression to the alternatives in the order they are written. - compares 0, 1, x, and z values in the expression and the items (alternatives) bit for bit. (exact match bit by bit) - executes the default statement if no matches are made. - fills zeros to match the unequal bit widths between the expression and an item (alternative). - is acted like a multiplexer. - The default statement is optional and at most one default statement can be placed inside one case statement. - A block statement must be grouped by begin and end.